janfri/regtest/README.md

 This should be done in a `.regtestrc` file and not in sample files.

-Because in a `.regtestrc` file are individual configuration aspects of your workflow and environment it should not be checked into your SCM.
+Because in a `.regtestrc` file are individual configuration aspects of your workflow and environment, it should not be checked into your SCM.

 ### Plugin regtest/colors